 Sacramento, CA 95852-0830

 SMUD knows how important reliable electric service is to our customers, especially those using medical equipment.
-We make every effort to prevent outages but cannot guarantee that they will not occur.
+We make every effort to prevent outages, but please be prepared.

 - Keep phone numbers of emergency response agencies (e.g. 911, hospital, fire department, police) in a convenient location, in the event emergency assistance is needed.